Can I Refinance Without an Appraisal?

 Do You Have to Get an Appraisal for a Refinance?

-In most cases, yes, an appraisal is required when refinancing your mortgage.
-Lenders rely on appraisals to determine the current market value of your home, which is crucial in deciding how much they’re willing to lend.
+In most cases, yes — an appraisal is required when refinancing your mortgage.
+Lenders rely on appraisals to determine the current market value of your home, which helps them decide how much they’re willing to lend.
 This protects both you and the lender by ensuring the loan amount doesn’t exceed the home’s actual worth.
-You can likely anticipate a required appraisal for:
+You can typically expect a required appraisal for:

 Refinances are essentially a new mortgage and must follow similar rules regarding the loan-to-value (LTV) ratio.
-For example, imagine a homeowner who initially put down a small down payment and decides to refinance a year later with minimal equity built up.
-If the home’s value has depreciated during that time, the remaining balance that the borrower is trying to refinance may actually be more than the home is worth.
-The appraisal helps lenders avoid situations like this, protecting them from significant financial risk.
+For example, imagine a homeowner who put down a small down payment and decides to refinance a year later with minimal equity built up.
+If the home’s value has depreciated in that time, the remaining balance could actually exceed what the home is worth.
+The appraisal helps lenders avoid this kind of financial risk.

 That said, not all refinancing scenarios require an appraisal.
-Some lenders offer appraisal waivers for qualified homeowners, typically for those with strong credit, significant equity, or refinancing through specific programs like government-backed streamline refinances.
+Some lenders offer appraisal waivers for qualified homeowners — typically those with strong credit, significant equity, or who are refinancing through specific programs like government-backed streamline refinances.

 No-Appraisal Refinance Options